Monday, December 27, 2010

 We're gonna shake the pictures right outta their frames

-Leslie still wears her long string of pearls and her gold bracelet while Kevin pumps her from behind in the shower.
-Ah, the shower sex scene, another wonderful trope of the 80s film—think David Naughton and Jenny Augutter in An American Werewolf in London (1981), Richard Gere and Valerie Kaprinsky in Breathless (1983) or Anthony Michael Hall, Ian Mitchell-Smith and Kelly LeBrock in Weird Science (1985).
+Ah, here comes the shower sex scene, another wonderful trope of the 80s film – think David Naughton and Jenny Augutter in An American Werewolf in London (1981), Richard Gere and Valerie Kaprinsky in Breathless (1983) or Anthony Michael Hall, Ian Mitchell-Smith and Kelly LeBrock in Weird Science (1985).
 This one has some comedy when they destroy the shower door, sparking the first of many far-reaching consequences for this unholy union.
 Poor Kevin.
 What would his bud Naomi the Wise Hooker say in her husky nourish late nite DJ voice?
 Oooo there now, secret love, you playin’ but you already payin’…

 Unfortunately, in a rare example of a plot point made earlier coming back into play later, Kev gave Titmouse a key so the latter could fuck the unnamed/unseen lingerie saleslady; now it comes back to haunt Kevin when he fucks Titmouse’s wife-to-be.
 This scene actually makes sense: Titmouse would go over to Kevin’s because he would be full of remorse for the night previous.
 He reels in like a slow fungus, cig clasped in his hand, hair mussed, cracking open a tall boy and sitting on down dejectedly right in front of Kev’s bedroom partition.